 But does the excitement and tourism of sport celebration mix well with the somber work of remembering past military feats?
 The task of balancing tragedy, tourism, and sport celebration may be a tight rope not worth walking.

-Rook Campbell is a Visiting Professor of Communication and Political Science at the University of Southern California.
+Rook Campbell is an Adjunct Professor of Communication and Political Science at the University of Southern California.
 Follow her on Twitter: @cabinet48